Bring the stories of Australia to life through innovative exhibitions and programs

 I Like Aeroplane Jelly

-In August 2015 the Museum opened its first display at the Canberra Airport terminal.
-The 1920s Model-T Ford truck used to advertise Aeroplane Jelly was installed along with multimedia equipment to allow airport users to search the Museum’s collections.
-Due to its location, separate visitor statistics were not recorded for this exhibition.
+In August 2015, the Museum opened its first display at the Canberra Airport terminal.
+The 1920s Model T Ford truck used to advertise Aeroplane Jelly was installed along with multimedia equipment to allow airport users to search the Museum’s collections.
+Over 147,000 airport visitors are estimated to have been reached by this display.

 International travelling exhibitions